 Our experience is that the Astanga yoga has the potential to re-direct each individual, regardless of age, fitness level, personal history or background, to build up steadiness of the mind and body.
 This reflects our mission: to empower people to embrace clarity and strength within themselves.

 Mikko has been studying yoga since the early days of the millennium.
 He stepped onto the yoga mat for the first time in Helsinki, Finland while studying social sciences, pursuing a career in the media world, and burning through at least one pair of running shoes a year.

 The first practice challenged him in an entirely new way, and he wanted to find out why.
 Mikko started his daily visits to the mat and few years later the exploration took him to Mysore, India.
-After yearly visits to the source of Ashtanga yoga Mikko has received the Level 2 teaching authorization by R. Sharath Jois at KPJAYI.
+After yearly visits to the source of Astanga yoga Mikko has received the Level 2 teaching authorization by R. Sharath Jois at KPJAYI.

 In addition to Sri K Pattabhi Jois and Sharath, Mikko wants to thank Lino Miele and Petri Räisänen for nurturing the foundation of his practice, and Sri OP Tiwari for enriching his experience of yoga.
 Teaching since 2003, Mikko wants to inspire the passion for the practice and to help students to be sincere rather than serious.